atteo/classindex/README.md

 About
 =====
-Evo Class Index is much quicker alternative to every run-time annotation scanning library like Reflections or Scannotations.
+Evo Class Index is a much quicker alternative to every run-time annotation scanning library like Reflections or Scannotations.

 Evo Class Index is an annotation processor which at compile-time generates an index of classes implementing given interface, classes annotated by given annotation or placed in a common package.
 Java 6 will automatically [discover](http://www.jcp.org/en/jsr/detail?id=269) the processor from the classpath.

 Changes
 =======

+Version 2.0

+- You can now use ClassIndex.getClassSummary() to retrieve first sentence of the Javadoc.
+For this to work specify storeJavadoc=true attribute when using IndexAnnotated or IndexSubclasses
+- Requires Java 1.7

 Version 1.4